TPCL: Task Progressive Curriculum Learning for Robust Visual Question Answering: Evaluation

+\textbf{TPCL Training Dynamics:} Figure \ref{fig:learning_curves} illustrates the test performance of baseline models using the conventional training approach alongside the TPCL training strategy.
+All the baseline models began their training with higher evaluation scores compared to our TPCL approach.
+This discrepancy in training behaviour can be attributed to the TPCL method’s strategy of initiating training with the most challenging tasks, unlike the baseline models, which seem to quickly memorise and overfit to the dataset.
+This becomes apparent in regions where the performance of the baseline models stagnates.
+TPCL, on the other hand, starts slow cause it trains mostly on the hard tasks.
+Once it masters hard tasks, it quickly picks up and surpasses the vanilla baseline by a margin.
+Additionally, TPCL training strategy is more rewarding with complex models (e.g. LXMERT), achieving significant gains in performance.

-We ablate the effectiveness of distributional difficulty by considering a simple (non-distributional) approach.This is an alternative to the Optimal Transport-based distributional difficulty measurer that relaxes the distribution and consolidation requirements.
-Specifically, $\text{TPCL}_{\text{simple}}$ uses the mean difficulty of the samples instead of the whole distribution.
+\textbf{Distributional Difficulty Ablation:} We ablate the effectiveness of distributional difficulty by considering a simple (non-distributional) approach.This is an alternative to the Optimal Transport-based distributional difficulty measurer that relaxes the distribution and consolidation requirements.
+Specifically, it uses the mean difficulty of the samples instead of the whole distribution.
 The sample difficulty is estimated from the last iteration instead of the $B$-length consolidation window.

-Table \ref{tab:performance_comparison} summarises the findings.
+Figure \ref{fig:ot_vs_mean} summarises the findings.
 The results clearly show that utilising the loss distribution metric offers superior performance compared to a mean-based metric across all baseline models.
-Specifically, $\text{TPCL}_{\text{Dyn}}$ improved the performance of the SAN model over $\text{TPCL}_{\text{simple}}$ by approximately 1.37\%.
-For the UpDn model, $\text{TPCL}_{\text{simple}}$ achieved a performance of 51.56\%, which was enhanced to 53.56\% under $\text{TPCL}_{\text{Dyn}}$, marking a 2\% improvement.
-In the case of the LXMERT backbone, $\text{TPCL}_{\text{Dyn}}$ demonstrated a 1.6\% improvement over $\text{TPCL}_{\text{simple}}$.
+Specifically, OT improved the performance of the SAN model over the mean difficulty by approximately 1.37\%.
+For the UpDn model, the mean difficulty achieved a performance of 51.56\%, which was enhanced to 53.56\% under OT, marking a 2\% improvement.
+In the case of the LXMERT backbone, OT demonstrated a 1.6\% improvement.
 Therefore, using distributional loss change, which leverages the model's performance history, is more effective than relying solely on the score metric.